BiocuriousDIYLab/CuttlefishWranglin/cloud/docker/README.md

-I suspect I'm going to go through a variety of combinations of assemblers, tools and data.
+I'm going to go through a variety of combinations of assemblers, tools and data.

-= assembler1 - ABySS, ncbi tools
+= abyss - ABySS, ncbi tools